 Turkey has shut down a television station for allegedly "spreading terrorist propaganda" after the country extended the state of emergency declared following a failed coup d'etat last summer.

 IMC TV, known for its pro-Kurdish and liberal content, became the latest Turkish media organisation to be closed down on Tuesday after police raided the building and cut the broadcast live on air.

 The channel was among several outlets ordered shut down since last week.

-Banu Guven, a veteran journalist with the IMC TV, told Al Jazeera that the channel was switched off because it had touched on sensitive issues in Turkey.
+Banu Guven, a veteran journalist with the IMC TV, told Al Jazeera the channel was switched off because it had touched on the sensitive issues in Turkey.